florenciacomuzzi/k8s-environment-terraform/README.md

 # k8s-environment-terraform
 This repository contains Terraform code to create a VPC and various types of Kubernetes clusters in an environment.
 This work is part of a take home assignment for a company during the interview process.
+These modules were _tested_ in a GCP project created for this assignment.
+A budget of $100 was set.
+The `main` branch represents the production environment and is currently up.

 * Refer to the [SETUP](https://github.com/florenciacomuzzi/k8s-environment-terraform/blob/main/docs/SETUP.md)
 for instructions on setting up your own project.